Is your infant recovering from a traumatic birth injury?

 Like learning any new language, immersion is more effective than a single lesson once a week.
 For that reason, I work in an immersive series of lessons called an intensive.

-An intensive is 10 lessons scheduled within a 5-12 day time period: either 10 lessons concentrated within 5 consecutive days (2 lessons a day, with at least two hours in between lessons for resting and eating) or a single lesson a day for 5 consecutive days the first week, then two days off, then the following week a single lesson a day for 5 consecutive days.
+An intensive is 10 lessons scheduled within a 5-14 day time period: either 10 lessons concentrated within 5 consecutive days (2 lessons a day, with at least two hours in between lessons for resting and eating) or a single lesson a day for 5 consecutive days the first week, then two days off, then the following week a single lesson a day for 5 consecutive days.
 The lessons build upon one another and the immersion is what helps the newly learned patterns take hold and be adopted.

-During an intensive series, after the lessons, it's important to keep other activities low-key so the child has an opportunity to sleep, rest and integrate.
-If your child is in multiple therapies such as OT or PT, I recommend for the time period that they are getting an intensive series of ABMN lessons to temporarily suspend the other therapies.
+If your child is in other therapies such as OT, ST or PT, I recommend for the time-period that they are getting an intensive series of ABMN lessons and for the week or two after to temporarily suspend the other therapies.
 Having the child in multiple therapeutic modalities all at once can be exhausting and confusing for the child, especially if the approaches are very different.
 The other reason is so we can see what it is working and making a difference for the child more clearly if they are only experiencing one intervention at a time.

 Reach out